Is Online Learning Right for Me?

 - Recommended: PC or Laptop with at least 4 GB of RAM, a broadband Internet connection and Windows 7

 - An ACM email account.
 The email address will be in this format: firstname.lastname@example.org

 - Online courses are accessed via the Internet using a Web browser.
-Click Blackboard Supported Browsers to check if your browser is compatible with Blackboard.
+Click Brightspace Supported Browsers to check if your browser is compatible with Brightspace.

 - Microsoft Office or equivalent software.

 - Anti Virus software installed and running on your computer.

 - Some courses require additional hardware and software.
 Be sure to check the syllabus for the course to be sure you have the appropriate hardware and software prior to signing up for the class.

 - Use a search engine (Yahoo, Google, Bing, etc.)

 - Send and receive email (including attaching files)